 • Visit Georgia’s Quality Rated website for families to learn about important quality initiatives in the state.

 • Make your own personal list of the questions that you want to ask program owners, directors and/or teachers during your call and/or visit.

 To help you with this process, the state of Georgia has a statewide call center that can assist you in locating quality care for your child.
-The service is free of charge and can be accessed by phone or on-line.
-Visit ALL GA KIDS or call 877-ALL-GA-KIDS (877-722-2445) for child care referrals and to learn more about what to look for when selecting care for your child.
+The service is free of charge and can be accessed by phone.
+Call 877-ALL-GA-KIDS (877-722-2445) for child care referrals and to learn more about what to look for when selecting care for your child.